Leonard Cohen

-Leonard Norman Cohen CC GOQ (September 21, 1934 – November 7, 2016) was a Canadian singer-songwriter, poet, and novelist.
-Themes commonly explored throughout his work include faith and mortality, isolation and depression, betrayal and redemption, social and political conflict, and sexual and romantic love, desire, regret, and loss.
+Leonard Norman Cohen CC GOQ (September 21, 1934 – November 7, 2016) was a Canadian songwriter, singer, poet, and novelist.
+Themes commonly explored throughout his work include faith and mortality, isolation and depression, betrayal and redemption, social and political conflict, sexual and romantic love, desire, regret, and loss.
 He was inducted into the Canadian Music Hall of Fame, the Canadian Songwriters Hall of Fame, and the Rock and Roll Hall of Fame.
 He was invested as a Companion of the Order of Canada, the nation's highest civilian honour.
 In 2011, he received one of the Prince of Asturias Awards for literature and the ninth Glenn Gould Prize.
+In 2023, Rolling Stone named Cohen the 103rd-greatest singer.

-Cohen pursued a career as a poet and novelist during the 1950s and early 1960s, and did not begin a music career until 1967.
+Cohen pursued a career as a poet and novelist during the 1950s and early 1960s, and did not begin a music career until 1966.
 His first album, Songs of Leonard Cohen (1967), was followed by three more albums of folk music: Songs from a Room (1969), Songs of Love and Hate (1971) and New Skin for the Old Ceremony (1974).
 His 1977 record Death of a Ladies' Man, co-written and produced by Phil Spector, was a move away from Cohen's previous minimalist sound.

 In 1979, Cohen returned with the more traditional Recent Songs, which blended his acoustic style with jazz, East Asian, and Mediterranean influences.
 Cohen's most famous song, "Hallelujah", was released on his seventh album, Various Positions (1984).
 I'm Your Man in 1988 marked Cohen's turn to synthesized productions.
 In 1992, Cohen released its follow-up, The Future, which had dark lyrics and references to political and social unrest.